 It beautifully depicts the immigrant’s struggle to desperately cling to

-traditional Old World values at all expense..
+traditional Old World values at all costs..
 Was bit disappointed with the

 the gift the child has but the broken relationships caused by the high